*The third and final round of applications is now closed*

 The programme will cover three key areas:

-Understanding barriers to research participation – we will interview and survey people living with mental health conditions and staff, map regional research resources and assets, and identify the local gaps in research support structures, knowledge, and skills.
+Understanding barriers to research participation – we will gather information about the needs of local mental health staff, map regional research resources and assets, and identify the local gaps in research support structures, knowledge, and skills.

 This work is funded by the Department of Health and Social care (DHSC).